Skip to main content

 • dontAsk

 These modes change the approval behavior for sensitive operations without rewriting tool or agent logic.
 The JSON and runtime identifiers use the forms shown above.
-The CLI exposes the same modes with kebab-case flags such as accept-edits, bypass-permissions, and dont-ask. bypassPermissions converts approval prompts into allows but still preserves explicit deny rules. acceptEdits auto-allows edit approvals for write_file and edit_file, but also preserves explicit deny rules.
+The CLI exposes the same modes with kebab-case flags such as accept-edits, bypass-permissions, and dont-ask. bypassPermissions converts approval prompts into allows but still preserves explicit deny rules. acceptEdits auto-allows edit approvals for write_file, edit_file, and apply_patch, but also preserves explicit deny rules. plan preserves explicit deny rules before applying its read-only/coordination allowlist.
+Mode matrix for the default sensitive-rule set:

 Rule scopes